vimaleshn98/DevOpsReadme/Jenkins.md

 ```
 Then myjenkins container has the volume (please do read about docker volume handling to find out more).

+Copy the passkey generated in cmd and use it during running Jenkins for the first time.

+Set up the jenkins with name mail and password.

 ### Docker in Docker
 stop all docker images running on port 8080 or change the port number